KorewaLidesu/alis/README.md

 ### Donations (to picodotdev)

-If you find useful this script, you can support me with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3PF47D5TSNL7C&currency_code=EUR) through PayPal to continue adding features, updating the script, accepting pull request and responding to any question.
+If you find useful the ~~original~~ script, you can support picodotdev with a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3PF47D5TSNL7C&currency_code=EUR) through PayPal to continue adding features, updating the script, accepting pull request and responding to any question.
 Also there are other ways you can contribute in the [How you can help](https://github.com/picodotdev/alis#how-you-can-help) section.

 [![Donate with PayPal button](https://www.paypalobjects.com/en_US/ES/i/btn/btn_donateCC_LG.gif "PayPal - The safer, easier way to pay online!")](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=3PF47D5TSNL7C&currency_code=EUR)